magicsword-io/LOLDrivers/loldrivers.io/content/drivers/vboxdrv.md

 #### Description

-Used by unknown actor in Acid Rain malware.
+Used by unknown actor in Acid Rain malware. vboxdrv.sys is a vulnerable driver.

 - **Created**: 2023-01-09
 - **Author**: Michael Haag